Famous Hindu Temples in Goa

 Shri Mahadev Temple :

-At the centre of Goa hotels Shri Mahadev Temple has a statue of the Nandi bull a Lord Shiva’s vehicle.
+At the center of Goa hotels, Shri Mahadev Temple has a statue of the Nandi bull a Lord Shiva’s vehicle.
 But due to some attacks on the temple the head of the bull no longer exists.

 Mangueshi Temple :